happy people illustration

 Peaky Blinders style laid bare

-There is period drama, and then there is Peaky Blinders, Season Six of which has just been announced.
+There is period drama, and then there is Peaky Blinders.

 Since the BBC/Netflix story of the Shelby family smashed through our screens in 2013 — all stylish and stylised, slow-mo 1920s action played out against a 21st century rock soundtrack — it has grown into a worldwide cult among those in the know.

 Not least for its sense of fashion and style.
-So if you haven’t already joined the Peaky Blinders party you might want to steal a march on Season 6, and be inspired by four key PB women’s signature fashion styles.
+So if you haven’t already joined the Peaky Blinders party and want to wear a retro look with grace and glamour, let me be your guide to the signature fashion styles of four key Peaky Blinder women.

 Polly Shelby